Changes in Pregnancy Skin: What Happens?

 Skin Care During Pregnancy

 Baby gets water from your body.
-That in addition to hormone changes, can lead to dry skin.
+That, in addition to hormone changes, can lead to dry skin.
 Drink plenty of water!
 Intermountain Health Care recommends 8-12 glasses of water a day as you will need more water than average “to form amniotic fluid, produce extra blood, build new tissue, carry nutrients, enhance digestion and flush out waste and toxins.”
-In addition to drinking plenty of water, one strategy to prevent stretch marks is frequently moisturizing prone zones to help the skin stretch naturally as your bump (and baby) grow.
+In addition to drinking plenty of water, another strategy to prevent stretch marks is frequently moisturizing susceptible zones to help the skin stretch naturally as your body changes.

 Alternative Uses for Elasticity Oil

-- Elasticity oil is rich in vitamins A, C, and D, making it effective in helping to regenerate new skin cells and fight acne-causing bacteria.
+- Rich in vitamins A, C, and D, making it effective in helping to regenerate new skin cells and fight acne-causing bacteria

-- Reduce signs of aging with Elasticity Oil.
-The vitamin E in sunflower seed oil can help protect the collagen and elastin in the skin and reduce the appearance of fine lines and wrinkles in your face.
+- Reduce signs of aging - the vitamin E in sunflower seed oil can help protect the collagen and elastin in the skin and reduce the appearance of fine lines and wrinkles in your face

-- Anti-inflammatory properties in Elasticity Oil helps to lower skin redness, decrease inflammation and enhances the development of new skin cells.
+- Anti-inflammatory properties help lower skin redness, decrease inflammation and enhances the development of new skin cells

 Elasticity Oil Users Rave